mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What information is contained in the Mississippi Juvenile Record?

 Juvenile records include information on the juvenile.
-This record contains the offender’s personal information, including the name, age, date of birth, and all relevant personal information that can help supervise and rehabilitate the child.
-The record also contains reports of the arresting agency, charges against the juvenile, witness and victim statements, court evaluation, sentencing, and release date.
+This record typically contains the offender’s personal information, including the name, age, date of birth, and all relevant personal information that may help supervise and rehabilitate the child.
+The record may also contain reports of the arresting agency, charges against the juvenile, witness and victim statements, court evaluation, sentencing, and release date.
 The youth court disclosure policy does not allow any part of this record to be made public without a court order.
 The information in the document is only made for statistical purposes.

 A young person who is declared delinquent is not photographed; neither is such a person fingerprinted except when charged with a felony or charged with the possession and use of a dangerous weapon.
 When a young person is accused of the above crime, such a case is removed from the youth court and taken to a proper trial court.
 Records in this category are opened for access to members of the public.